SPARC64 V: System bus

 The microprocessor has a 128-bit system bus that operates at 260 MHz.
 The bus can operate in two modes, single-data rate (SDR) or double-data (DDR) rate, yielding a peak bandwidth of 4.16 or 8.32 GB/s, respectively.

 Physical

 The SPARC64 V consisted of 191 million transistors, of which 19 million are contained in logic circuits.
 It was fabricated in a 0.13 μm, eight-layer copper metallization, complementary metal-oxide-semiconductor (CMOS) silicon on insulator (SOI) process.
 The die measured 18.14 mm by 15.99 mm for a die area of 290 mm^{2}.

 Electrical

-At 1.3 GHz, the SPARC64 V has a power dissipation of 34.7 W. The Fujitsu PrimePower servers that use the SPARC64 V supply a slightly higher voltage the microprocessor to enable it to operate at 1.35 GHz.
-The increased power supply voltage and operating frequency increased the power dissipation to ~45 W.
+At 1.3 GHz, the SPARC64 V has a power dissipation of 34.7 W. Fujitsu PrimePower servers using the SPARC64 V supply a slightly higher voltage to the microprocessor to enable it to operate at 1.35 GHz.
+The increased voltage and operating frequency increased the power dissipation to ~45 W.